 To figure out how much cash proceeds you’ll get from the sale of the property, you’ll need to know and factor in your sale amount, principal amount used from your CPF savings, CPF accrued interest, agent commission fee and legal fees.

-Note that (D) is calculated based on the principal amount compounded yearly up till the point of sale, not until the end of the loan tenure.
+Note that (D) is calculated based on the principal amount compounded yearly up till the point of sale (10 years after the flat purchase), not until the end of the loan tenure.

 **(You may also estimate your sale proceeds using HDB’s sale proceeds calculator)